Poor Air Quality Affects Schools

 - Improve Ventilation – By keeping airflow moving throughout the building, schools can prevent harmful air from stagnating and being breathed into children’s lungs.
 Make sure HVAC systems are operated and updated regularly and if they’re not, teachers can open windows for further fresh air.
 This is critical in managing the levels of carbon dioxide and any potential risks from carbon monoxide, nitrogen dioxide, ground-level ozone and many other indoor air pollutants.
 For older schools without an HVAC system it is important for fresh air to be able to come in from the outside.
 On a nice day this is simple but presents other challenges in winter.

-- Clean the Air with an Air Purifier – Adding a commercial air cleaner or set of HEPA air purifiers throughout a school can filter the air substantially, using high-efficiency filtration to remove up to 99.99% of harmful airborne particulates.
-Browse our full selection of Commercial Air Purifiers and our HEPA Air Purifier Bundles.
+- Clean the Air with an Air Purifier – Adding a commercial air cleaner or set of air purifiers throughout a school can filter the air substantially, using high-efficiency filtration to remove up to 99.99% of harmful airborne particulates.
+Browse our full selection of our Air Purifier Bundles.

 SummaryAs we have shown, poor air quality affects schools in many ways.
 In simple terms, indoor air pollution makes it more difficult for students to learn, teachers to teach and administrators to maintain the school buildings for the health and well-being for all.